blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/python.md

 ## Pip Native Inspector

-The Pip Native Inspector attempts to run on your project if any of the following are true: a setup.py file is found, a requirements.txt is found, or a requirements file is provided using the [--detect.pip.requirements.path](../properties/detectors/pip.md#pip-requirements-path) property.
+Pip Native Inspector attempts to run on your project if any of the following are true: a setup.py file is found, a requirements.txt is found, or a requirements file is provided using the [--detect.pip.requirements.path](../properties/detectors/pip.md#pip-requirements-path) property.

-The Pip Native Inspector requires Python and pip executables:
+Pip Native Inspector requires Python and pip executables.

 * [solution_name] looks for python on $PATH.
 You can override this by setting [--detect.python.path](../properties/detectors/python.md#python-executable)
 * [solution_name] looks for pip on $PATH.
 You can override this by setting [--detect.pip.path](../properties/detectors/pip.md#pip-executable)